pragmatic-objects/site/_chapters/002_never_make_class_final.md

 - any new subtype of the existing attribute's type---this on the other hand is typical situation for a highly-segregated interfaces like `Input` and `Output`.

-Both this factors cause exhaustive number of constructors growing very quick, so 72 is not a limit.
+Both these factors cause exhaustive number of constructors growing very quick, so 72 is not even a limit.

-One may contradict that there is no need to define the exhaustive set of constructors, and it is true.
+Somebody may contradict that there is no need to define the exhaustive set of constructors, and it is true.
 But when one need a constructor which is not defined, they will face another issue.

 ### The class is unextendable